grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

 - The Airflow scheduler, which is responsible for monitoring and triggering tasks.
 - The Airflow triggerer, which is an Airflow component used to run [deferrable operators](deferrable-operators.md).
 - The Airflow metadata database, which is a Postgres database that runs on port `5432`.
 - A local [Postgres](https://www.postgresql.org/) instance, that runs on port `5433`.
+This is the database that the DAGs in this project use to store the rose data.

 To run the project, unpause both DAGs.
 The `create_rose_table` DAG will start its first run automatically.
-The `rose_classification` DAG is scheduled on a [Dataset](airflow-datasets.md) and will start as soon as the last task in the `create_rose_table` DAG finishes successfully.
+The `rose_classification` DAG is scheduled on a [dataset](airflow-datasets.md) and will start as soon as the last task in the `create_rose_table` DAG finishes successfully.

 ## Project contents